-Although it has undergone many damages because of earthquakes, stalactites still hang from the roof and form amazing shapes.
-As water drops fall onto these shapes and solidify, they give them another shape, long but gradually along centuries.
+Although it has undergone much damage due to earthquakes, stalactites still hang from the roof and form amazing shapes.
+As the water drops fall onto these shapes and solidify, they give them another shape over centuries.

-Scientists have discovered that Drogarati cave has an extension that is not reachable and believes that, through this extension, it is connected to other sea caves.
+Scientists have discovered that the cave has an extension that is not reachable and believe that, through this extension, it is connected to other sea caves.
 Drogarati Cave is, therefore, a natural art masterpiece that has taken its present form after thousands of years, while it continually changes.
-It is visited by lots of tourists every year and can be found 5 km to the south of Sami village, on the eastern coast of Kefalonia and right on the main road that connects Sami to Argostoli.

 Discover the most representative sights of the majestic island.
 Visit the Monastery of Saint Gerasimos, Drogarati cave, the mount of Ainos, Robola Winery Cooperative and a relaxing boat ride on the turquoise waters with an expert tour guide.

-By Public transfers: The central bus station of the island is located at Argostoli.
+Public transfers: The central bus station of the island is located in Argostoli.
 There are buses from Argostoli to Sami during the day.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don't always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don't always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.